bright/new-www/content/blog/michal-ios-developer-10-years-of-experience.md

 **I will talk about becoming an iOS developer, again**.
 Some of it we have just covered in previous questions.
 Let’s treat them as a preview.
 I will talk about all the misconceptions related to manager positions. **I will compare the manager role to the developer role**. **Also, I want to show how great it was to go back to iOS development**.
 After my break, I could see how many great new things Apple started to offer developers.
 It feels great to work again with Apple tools.

 <img src="/images/michal_iosdevuk.png" alt="undefined" class="image" />

+*Michał will be a speaker at [iOSDevUK Conference](https://www.iosdevuk.com/speakers) which takes place in Aberystwyth, Wales from 5th to 8th September 2022.*